Claire Rousay: Early life

 Rousay was born in Winnipeg, Manitoba, and moved to San Antonio, Texas, with her family when she was ten years old.
 Rousay's interest in music began at the age of three when she began piano lessons with her mother, a professional pianist.
 Rousay grew up in an Evangelical Christian household and played drums during church events until she distanced herself from Christianity.
 She dropped out of high school at the age of 15 and became a solo percussionist.

 Career

 In 2020, Rousay released the album It Was Always Worth It via Longform Editions.

 In 2021, she released A Softer Focus via American Dreams.
 The album was a collaboration with San Antonio-based visual artist Dani Toral, who first met Rousay in middle school.
+She also released Everything Perfect Is Already Here (2022).

 Rousay has also collaborated with her best friend and fellow Texas-based experimental musician Mari Maurice, who performs under the name More Eaze.
 They have released numerous collaborative albums together.

 In 2023, Rousay signed with American record label Thrill Jockey and released the album Sentiment in April 2024.